THREE RULES OF EXECUTOR LIABILITY FOR DEBTS OF AN ESTATE

 Subject to payment of reasonable funeral and burial expenses, these exempt assets can usually be distributed to beneficiaries (not creditors) according to the will, or if there is no will, the rules of intestacy.

-It is often possible to transfer ownership of an inexpensive vehicle from the estate to a family member without probate, even if there is no will, especially if the family member is the sole beneficiary of the estate (such as the married spouse of an intestate estate with less than $200,000 in assets).
+It is often possible to transfer ownership of an inexpensive vehicle from the estate to a family member without probate, even if there is no will, especially if the family member is the sole beneficiary of the estate (such as the married spouse of an intestate estate with less than $350,000 in assets).
+See our handout and website for information on how to make these vehicle transfers without probate.

-If the estate is bankrupt (assets less than liabilities) then your best bet is usually the following:
+Other than dealing with exempt assets, if the estate is bankrupt then your best bet is usually the following:

 - do not meddle with the estate or start taking on the role of the executor;

-- consider renouncing any right to be appointed executor.
+- consider renouncing any right to be appointed executor; and

-When the bankrupt estate has assets over and above the exempt assets (discussed above) then it is likely best to renounce the role of estate trustee and assign the estate into bankruptcy with a licensed insolvency professional (bankruptcy trustee).
+- consider assigning the estate in to bankruptcy with a licensed insolvency professional (bankruptcy trustee).
 Insolvency trustees are licensed by the federal government and you should be able to find one in your area.
 They have the skills, immunity from liability, and access to the legal remedies necessary to impose a solution on all creditors.
+You can find one in your area online.

 Once the estate is assigned into bankruptcy, the trustee in bankruptcy will administer the estate, collect the assets, and pay the creditors as much as possible in accordance with their rights.